Learning Chrome Extensions: Project-Based Deep Dive

 Goal: Master browser extension development by understanding the unique architecture, security model, and APIs that make extensions fundamentally different from traditional web development—and build real tools that enhance your browsing experience.

-Why Chrome Extensions Are Different
+Why Chrome Extensions Matter

 In traditional web development, you write code that runs inside a single tab.
 But developing a browser extension is more like building a mobile app than a traditional website.
 Extensions operate within a unique environment with their own security model, lifecycle, and APIs.